cardilloscreations/www-hairbylisacardillo/collections/_posts/2024-04-14-High-End-Hair-Salon-Near-Disney.md

 title:  'High End Hair Stylist Near Disney and Universal Studios'
 image: High-End-Hair-Salon-Near-Disney.webp
 description: >
   Looking for a Hair Stylist in Central Florida?
-Lisa is a Master Stylist & Colorist  providing services in Kissimmee, just a short drive from the Orlando area.
+Lisa is a Master Stylist & Colorist  providing services in Windermere, just a short drive from the Orlando area.
 ---

 <div class="article-text">
   <section class="intro">
-  Lisa Cardillo is a Master Hair Stylist and Master Hair Colorist, providing <b>excellent services at reasonable prices</b> in Kissimmee, FL.
+  Lisa Cardillo is a Master Hair Stylist and Master Hair Colorist, providing <b>excellent services at reasonable prices</b> in Windermere, FL.
 This post explains some of the specialty services she provides, which make it worth the short drive to visit her.
   </section>
   <!--excerpt-->
   <h3 class="lead" id="why-lisa">